Niranchana44/Influenza_Comprehensive_Analysis/README.md

 ### Key challenges

 - **The datasets were messy and inconsistent, making cleaning time-consuming.
 Age-wise analysis of ILI fatalities was not possible due to missing age data.
 Merging FLUID and FLUNET was difficult because of mismatched dates and repeated counts, leading to many NaN values.
 Also, many recent cases were labeled as untyped “virus type-A other,” reducing precision.**

+### Disclaimer
+All work  from problem formulation to exploratory analysis and interpretation  was entirely self-conceived and executed by the author without adapting from any pre-exisitng sources.

 ### License
-All work  from problem formulation to exploratory analysis and interpretation  was entirely self-conceived and executed by the author without adapting from any pre-exisitng sources.

 This project is licensed under **All Rights Reserved**.
 All rights to the code,analysis, documentation, and related content are retained by the author.
 No part of this project may be reproduced, distributed, or modified without explicit permission.